tfriedel/trackanalyzer/README.txt

 JAudioTagger - used for reading/writing tags of audio files jTransforms - fast fourier transforms
 Jave - ffmpeg wrapper
+Apache Math
+JCommander - command line parsing

-You can use TrackAnalyzer like this: java -jar trackanalyzer.jar audiofile.mp3 or java -jar trackanalyzer.jar -l listOfAudioFiles.txt
+You can use TrackAnalyzer like this: java -jar TrackAnalyzer.jar *.mp3 -w -o results.txt

 BPM and key information will be calculated and written to the tags (KEY_START and BPM fields).